The Best Technique I’ve Learned To Help Me Have A Lucid Dream

 For instance, one time I thought that I was dreaming and I looked at my hand and flipped it over and it became an elephant (which was a suggestion I picked up because Charlie described that experience in his book).
 In any case, it was pretty clear that I was dreaming!

 Last night, though, I flipped over my hand a few times and noticed the pinky fingernail looked different each time I turned my hand facing away from me.
-That was enough of a clue that I was dreaming and I quickly made myself float up in the chair I was sitting in and fly over the countryside.
+It was a small warp in reality, but it was enough of a clue that I was dreaming, and I quickly made myself float up in the chair I was sitting in and fly over the countryside.

 Make Your Own Reality Check